manasseh-abraham/fluito/README.md

 # Fluito - Christian Pentecostal Dating App

-A dating app specifically designed for Christian Pentecostals, built with BunJS for the MVP.
+A dating app specifically designed for Christian Pentecostals, built with BunJS for the backend MVP and Vite + React for the frontend.

 ## Features